BigBull-H3RO/Vibranium/README.md

 Equip yourself with Vibranium Tools, including the essential sword, pickaxe, axe, shovel, and hoe, designed to withstand the toughest challenges.
 For defense, craft the unique **Vibranium Shield** to bolster your protection in battle.
 For those who seek efficiency, the **Vibranium Mace** allows you to mine in a 3x3 area, making resource gathering faster and more enjoyable.

-Please note that the **Vibra Golem** is currently in the alpha phase and does not spawn naturally in the world yet.
-This feature is still in development and will be added in future updates.
+But the Vibranium Mod offers more than just tools.
+Deep beneath the earth, you may encounter the mysterious Vibra Golem.
+This powerful entity can be tamed and will loyally follow and protect you on your adventures, adding an exciting new dimension to your underground explorations.

 Immerse yourself in the world of Vibranium and discover how this extraordinary material can change the way you play Minecraft.
 Whether you're a builder, an explorer, or a fighter, the Vibranium Mod offers something for everyone.

+<h1></h1>
+**Note: The Vibra Golem is currently in the alpha phase and does not spawn naturally in the world yet.
+This feature is still in development and will be added in future updates.**

 <h1></h1>
 <h4 align="center">Please report issues to the <a href="https://github.com/BigBull-H3RO/Vibranium/issues">Issue Tracker</a></h4>